openeemeter/eemeter/docs/tutorial.rst

 Loading consumption data
 ------------------------

-To load consumption data, you'll need to use the SEED importer [FUTURE], the HPXML importer [FUTURE] or the GreenButton XML importer [FUTURE], or initialize the objects yourself.
-The importers haven't been built yet, so for now, you'll have to initialize the objects yourself.
+To load consumption data, you'll need to use the SEED importer, the HPXML importer, the Green Button XML importer, or initialize the objects yourself.
+See :ref:`eemeter-importers` for usage details.

 Consumption data consists of a quantity of energy (as defined by a magnitude a physical unit) of a particular fuel type consumed during a time period (as